 Every year, business owners are audited and found guilty of mishandling payroll taxes, also known as government “trust fund money.”
 These infractions are not often due to a conscious intent to defraud the government.
 However, when an employer fails to deduct payroll tax, fails to deduct enough payroll tax or fails to deposit the tax penalties the result can devastate the organization.
 In more serious cases, actual misconduct by any agent of the company that governs this trust fund money may also be held personally liable resulting in penalties as severe as jail time.

-Will you be ready for your payroll taxes in 2018?
+Will you be ready for your payroll taxes?
 Whether you are new to payroll processing or a seasoned professional, you owe it to yourself to answer these following important questions:

-- Do I have the payroll tax deduction rate changes for 2018?
+- Do I have the payroll tax deduction rate changes for the new year?

 - What will the new social security wage base be in the new year?

 - Does my team understand how to best use the federal payroll tax deduction tables?

 - Will the Additional Medicare Tax still apply?

 - Is my department well trained on 941 filing?